Camp Blog

 Parents often tell us they notice meaningful changes after camp.
 Young people return home more confident, more independent and more willing to embrace new experiences.
 Sometimes they simply seem more comfortable in themselves.
 Often, they have discovered that they are capable of more than they realised.

-None of this means technology should disappear from young people’s lives entirely.
-Digital tools will always have an important role in education, communication and everyday life, and we understand how reassuring it is for both parents and campers to stay in touch while away from home.
 At Camp Suisse, we believe in balance rather than complete disconnection.
 During both our summer and ski camps, campers have access to their phones for one hour each day, giving them time to contact home, share updates and let parents know how they are getting on.
 Beyond that, we encourage young people to immerse themselves fully in camp life, spending time outdoors, building friendships and engaging with the experiences happening around them.

 Perhaps what young people need most in 2026 is not less technology altogether, but more experiences that remind them how rewarding the real world can be.

-At Camp Suisse, we see every season how transformative these experiences can be.
+At Camp Suisse, we see every season how transformative outdoor experiences can be.
 Whether through a summer camp or ski camp here in Switzerland, young people discover confidence not through screens, but through adventure, friendship and the simple joy of being outdoors.